-- 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board: - a) In addition to the statutory minimum of two Non Executive Members, a further three are added in order to take account of the geographical size and complexity of the ICS area and the need for independent leadership of key committees. - b) In addition to the statutory minimum executive roles (Medical Director, Director of Nursing, Director of Finance - which in our ICB will be called the Chief Medical Officer, Chief Nurse, AHP and People Officer, and Chief Finance Officer), there will be five member director roles on the Board.
+- 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board: - a) In addition to the statutory minimum of two Non-Executive Members, a further two are added in order to take account of the geographical size and complexity of the ICS area and the need for independent leadership of key committees. - b) In addition to the statutory minimum executive roles (Medical Director, Director of Nursing, Director of Finance - which in our ICB will be called the Chief Medical Officer, Chief Nurse and AHP Officer, and Chief Finance Officer), there will be six member director roles on the Board.
 The precise portfolios of these roles will be at the discretion of the Chair and Chief Executive.
-These will be: - One Chief Digital and Infrastructure Officer - One Chief Corporate Services Officer - One Chief Strategy Officer - One Chief Delivery Officer - One Chief Procurement and Contracting Officer
+These will be: - One Chief Digital and Infrastructure Officer - One Chief Corporate Services Officer - One Chief Strategy Officer - One Chief Delivery Officer

+- One Chief Procurement and Contracting Officer

+- One Chief People Officer

 - 2.2.3 The Board is therefore composed of the following members:

 - a) Chair

 - b) Chief Executive

 - c) Two Partner Member(s) NHS trusts and foundation trusts

-- d) Two Partner Member(s) primary medical services
+- d) Three Partner Member(s) primary medical services

 - e) Four Partner Member(s) local authorities

-- f) Five Non-executive Members (one of which, but not the Audit Committee Chair, will be appointed Deputy Chair)
+- f) Four Non-Executive Members (one of which, but not the Audit Committee Chair, will be appointed Deputy Chair; and one of whom, who may be the Deputy Chair or the Audit Committee Chair, will be appointed the Senior Nonexecutive Member))

 - g) One Chief Finance Officer

 - h) One Chief Medical Officer

-- i) One Chief Nurse, AHP and People Officer
+- i) One Chief Nurse and AHP Officer

+- j) One Chief People Officer

-- j) One Chief Digital and Infrastructure Officer
+- k) One Chief Digital and Infrastructure Officer

-- k) One Chief Strategy Officer
+- I) One Chief Strategy Officer

-- I) One Chief Corporate Services Officer
+- m) One Chief Corporate Services Officer

-- m) One Chief Delivery Officer
+- n) One Chief Delivery Officer

-- n) One Chief Procurement and Contracting Officer
+- o) One Chief Procurement and Contracting Officer